google sheets

 Hyperlinking in Google Sheets enhances the interactivity and functionality of your spreadsheets.
 It allows you to link to external websites, other sheets, or specific cells within the same document.

 This guide will walk you through the steps to create hyperlinks in Google Sheets efficiently.
-You'll also learn why Sourcetable is a better alternative to using Google Sheets.
+However, there's a more intuitive way to work with spreadsheets.

 How to Hyperlink in Google Sheets